archanags001/Insightful-Data-Explorer/README.md

 #  Insightful Data Explorer

 Welcome to the Data Explorer and Machine Learning App!
-This Streamlit-based application provides a comprehensive suite of tools for data analysis, visualization, feature engineering, and automated machine learning (AutoML).
+This Streamlit-based application provides a comprehensive suite of tools for data analysis, Chat with Data, visualization, feature engineering, and automated machine learning (AutoML).

 ## [App link](https://insightful-data-explorer-001.streamlit.app)